 The courier company who delivered my visa package to me damaged it.
-The envelope that I'm supposed to give to the immigration officer at the airport—it says "do not open” -- is ripped.
-Can I go ahead and travel and just give the officer the ripped envelope?
+The envelope that I'm supposed to give to the U.S. immigration officer at the airport—it says "do not open"—is ripped.
+Can I go ahead and travel to the United States and just give the officer the ripped envelope?

-The immigration officer at the border will be looking at the envelope closely.
-He or she may not let you into the U.S. if the envelope has been opened or damaged.
-If there is just a small tear, or so little damage that no one could possibly have tampered with the contents of the envelope, the officer may not notice, or may let you in anyway.
+The U.S. immigration officer at the border (an officer of Customs and Border Protection, or CBP) will be looking at the envelope closely.
+He or she might not let you into the U.S. if the envelope has been opened or damaged.
+If there is just a small tear, or so little damage that no one could possibly have tampered with the contents of the envelope, the officer might not notice, or might let you in anyway.

-If you don't want to take the risk of being refused entry, the safest thing to do is to call the U.S. embassy or consulate where you got the visa, as soon as you discover your opened or damaged envelope.
+If you don't want to take the risk of being refused entry, the safest thing to do is to call the U.S. embassy or consulate where you got the visa, and soon.
 Ask the embassy or consulate to give you a new envelope in exchange for the damaged one.
 You won't need to send back your passport—just the envelope.